Install guide

 location = /.well-known/ai-disclosure.json {

-proxy_pass https://api.aidisclose.io/v1/hosted-manifest/YOUR_SITE_KEY;
+proxy_pass https://cdn.aidisclose.io/v1/hosted-manifest/YOUR_SITE_KEY;

-proxy_set_header Host api.aidisclose.io;
+proxy_set_header Host cdn.aidisclose.io;

 proxy_ssl_server_name on;